The Explorer is getting a new look. During a short transition period, you may find pages with both old and new design.

 The first thruster in the series, AZP C65, is designed for a power rating of 2 MW and fitted with a fixed pitch, pulling type propeller – meaning the propeller faces forward.
 The driveline has two spiral bevel gear sets, installed in a supporting structure that ensures optimum load carrying capacity in all operating conditions.
 The thruster can be steered using a hydraulic system.
 An automation and control system has also been developed for the new thrusters.

-By reducing weight and developing a compact, steerable thruster, Rolls-Royce Commercial Marine has achieved an increase in efficiency of 10–15 per cent, with a corresponding reduction of emissions.
+By reducing weight and developing a compact, steerable thruster, Kongsberg Maritime has achieved an increase in efficiency of 10–15 per cent, with a corresponding reduction of emissions.
 The unit weighs only 2.7 metric tons and can provide an output of up to 2 MW.

 Using composites also offers other benefits, such as greater freedom in designing the unit and adapting its shape to the hull to substantially decrease noise and vibration.